SMAPPNYU/facebookdeprivation_bh/README.md

 > __Abstract:__
-Despite the belief that social media is altering inter-group dynamics - bringing people closer or further alienating groups - the impact of social media on inter-ethnic attitudes has yet to be rigorously evaluated, especially within areas with tenuous inter-ethnic relations.
-We present a pre-registered evaluation of the effects of exposure to social media during the week of genocide remembrance in July 2019 on a set of inter-ethnic attitudes of the online users.
-Focusing on Bosnia-Herzegovina (BiH), we randomly subset users to deactivate Facebook accounts and assess inter-ethnic attitudes as a primary outcome of interest.
-We find evidence that, counter pre-registered expectations, people who remained active on Facebook report higher regard for ethnic out-groups than those who deactivated their profiles, but this effect was highly conditional on the composition of one’s offline environment.
-If that environment is characterized by few to none opportunities for inter-group contact, deactivation may move users to an environment even more homogeneous, and echo chambers even more pronounced, than the ones they experience online.
-We also extend the analysis to include measures of factual news knowledge and subjective well-being, thus representing the first experimental study of the welfare effects of social media conducted outside of the context of advanced democracies.
-Our findings suggest that deactivation from social media leads to an increase in subjective well-being and a decrease in news knowledge, replicating results for recent research in the United States in a very different context, thus increasing our confidence in the generalizability of these effects.
+Despite the belief that social media is altering intergroup dynamics -- bringing people closer or further alienating them from one another -- the impact of social media on inter-ethnic attitudes has yet to be rigorously evaluated, especially within areas with tenuous inter-ethnic relations.
+We report results from a randomized controlled trial in Bosnia and Herzegovina (BiH), exploring the effects of exposure to social media during a week of genocide remembrance in July 2019 on a set of inter-ethnic attitudes of Facebook users.
+We find evidence that, counter pre-registered expectations, people who deactivated their Facebook profiles report lower regard for ethnic out-groups than those who remained active.
+Moreover, we present additional evidence suggesting that this effect is highly conditional on the level of ethnic heterogeneity of respondents' residence.
+We also extend the analysis to include measures of subjective well-being and knowledge of news.
+Here, we find that Facebook deactivation leads to an increase in subjective well-being and a decrease in the knowledge of current events, replicating results from recent research in the U.S. in a very different context, thus increasing our confidence in the generalizability of these effects.

 ## Install